google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

   row fourth column times element transform matrix.">

 The first matrix is the perspective matrix, the second matrix is the scroll matrix.
-To recap: The scroll matrix’ job is to make element _move up_ when we are _scrolling down_, hence the negative sign.
+To recap: The scroll matrix’ job is to make an element _move up_ when we are _scrolling down_, hence the negative sign.

 For our scrollbar however we want the _opposite_ – we want our element to